-We talked to Sri S Prathipati, Founder & CEO of Juttu Extensions®, the retail brand of Tirumala Human Hair Impex LLP (THHI).
-This is what he said:
+Sri S Prathipati, Founder & CEO of Juttu Extensions® tells us about this retail brand of Tirumala Human Hair Impex LLP (THHI) that offers affordable luxury hair extensions.

 First of all, how are you and your family doing in these COVID-19 times?

 Sri S Prathipati: My family and I are doing well and have coped through these difficult times, Thank you for asking.

 Covid 19 has created an unprecedented situation for billions of us across the world.
 Our heart goes out to anyone who’s been directly or indirectly impacted during these times.

 Tell us about you, your career, how you founded Juttu Extensions®